 By freeing up time currently spent on analytical tasks or something as arduous as writing a coherent thought ourselves, it will allow us to prioritize other things that only humans can do.
 Or so the narrative goes.

-What exactly those things are that humans do better, however, is an area becoming less clear as the technology advances.
+What exactly those things are that humans do better, however, is an area becoming less clear as AI technology advances at an incredible pace.

 Even with AI providing the starting point to a project, it has an impact as AI is then playing a role in steering the work of humans.
 Humans who are already heavily distracted, navigating multiple screens and retaining less information than ever before.